Tabener History, Family Crest & Coats of Arms

 Early History of the Tabener family

 This web page shows only a small excerpt of our Tabener research.
-Another 233 words (17 lines of text) covering the years 1066, 1305, 1361, 1759, 1397, 1407, 1397, 1402, 1406, 1407, 1417, 1417, 1490, 1545, 1505, 1575, 1572, 1584, 1638, 1680, 1768, 1736, 1739, 1690 and 1706 are included under the topic Early Tabener History in all our PDF Extended History products and printed products wherever possible.
+Another 252 words (18 lines of text) covering the years 1066, 1305, 1361, 1759, 1397, 1407, 1397, 1402, 1406, 1407, 1417, 1417, 1490, 1545, 1505, 1575, 1572, 1584, 1638, 1680, 1768, 1736, 1739, 1690 and 1706 are included under the topic Early Tabener History in all our PDF Extended History products and printed products wherever possible.

 Tabener Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Tabener have been found, including Taverner, Tabenor, Tabiner, Tavernor, Taviner, Tavenor and many more.

 Early Notables of the Tabener family (pre 1700)

+Outstanding amongst the family at this time was William Taverner (fl.
 1397-1407), of Leominster, an English politician, Member of Parliamnet for Leominster in 1397, 1402, 1406 and 1407; William Taverner (fl.
-1417), an English politician, Member of the Parliament for Lyme Regis in 1417; John Taverner (1490-1545), English composer and organist...
-Another 74 words (5 lines of text) are included under the topic Early Tabener Notables in all our PDF Extended History products and printed products wherever possible.
+1417), an English politician, Member of the Parliament for Lyme Regis in 1417; and John Taverner (1490-1545), English composer and organist, generally regarded as the most important English composer of his era.

 Migration of the Tabener family to Ireland